vladikk/elastic-event-store/README.md

 | 2   | Krzysztof  | Accounting        |
 | 3   | Robyn      | Frontend          |

 In the above example, all we know about the data is its current state. *But how did it get to the current state?* - We don't know.
-All we know is entity's current state.
-The Event Sourcing pattern does answer this, and many other questions.
+All we know is the entity's current state.
+The Event Sourcing pattern does answer this and many other questions.

 The Event Sourcing pattern introduces the dimension of time into the modeling of business entities and their lifecycles.
-Instead of capturing an entity's current state, an event sourced system keep a transactional record of all events that have occured during an entity's lifecycle.
+Instead of capturing an entity's current state, an event-sourced system keep a transactional record of all events that have occurred during an entity's lifecycle.
 For example:

 ```
 { "id": 3, "type": "initialized", "name": "Robyn", "timestamp": "2021-01-05T13:15:30Z" }